cabutia/list-maker/README.md

 Inside the `app/Helpers/ListTemplates/{StudlyCaseListName}` directory, you will find two relevant files for the lists:
 * **Parser**
-⋅⋅⋅It's a generated class called `{StudlyCaseListName}Parser.php` with only one method, ⋅⋅⋅the `parse` method.
-It receives the `$list (Illuminate\Database\Eloquent\Model)` ⋅⋅⋅parameter, useful for replacing the strings in the template.
+    It's a generated class called `{StudlyCaseListName}Parser.php` with only one method, the `parse` method.
+It receives the `$list (Illuminate\Database\Eloquent\Model)` parameter, useful for replacing the strings in the template.
-⋅⋅⋅The `parse` method returns an array to be used in the `strtr` php function.
+    The `parse` method returns an array to be used in the `strtr` php function.

 * **Template**
-⋅⋅⋅Inside the folder, you can find a file called `ListTemplate.html`.
-That's the ⋅⋅⋅list template, you can modify it as you like.
+    Inside the folder, you can find a file called `ListTemplate.html`.
+That's the list template, you can modify it as you like.

 ### List items
 Basically, it works like the list parser, with a little difference:
 * **Parser**
-⋅⋅⋅In this case, the parser will have a method for each type of item, following the ⋅⋅⋅pattern `parse{Type}Type`.
-For example, this will be the method for a divider ⋅⋅⋅type item:
+    In this case, the parser will have a method for each type of item, following the pattern `parse{Type}Type`.
+For example, this will be the method for a divider type item:
 ```php
 <?php